-The Annual Deductible is the amount of Eligible Expenses you must pay each calendar year for Covered Health Services before you are eligible to begin receiving Benefits.
+The Annual Deductible is the amount of Eligible Expenses, or the Recognized Amount when applicable, you must pay each calendar year for Covered Health Services before you are eligible to begin receiving Benefits.
 There are separate Network and non- Network Annual Deductibles for this Plan.
 The amounts you pay toward your Annual Deductible accumulate over the course of the calendar year.